 The term modest fashion is often considered as boring, ill fitting, and unattractive outfits which do nothing in flattering the personality of whoever wears it.
-For most people what comes to mind when they hear of modest fashion is the Arabian “Hijab”, which we believe is a total misconception of hat modest fashion represents.
+For most people what comes to mind when they hear of modest fashion is the Arabian “Hijab”, which we believe is a total misconception of what modest fashion represents.
 Hijab is an Arabic word which means “to cover” so in a more literal term, an outfit that covers a woman’s chastity is referred to as an Hijab.
-Modest fashion basically appeals to female fashion lovers, not only Muslims, but women who are interested in looking, and yet remain stylish and decently covered.
+Modest fashion basically appeals to female fashion lovers, not only Muslims, but women who are interested in looking good, yet remain stylish and decently covered.

-Creative director of Jemmila, Faduma Allen is one of the designers that design modest wears for not only women in Islam, but also women with different religious and spiritual beliefs, who can identify with modesty, which is a positive turnout because, modest fashion is finally receiving the long and overdue recognition in the fashion industry.
+Creative director of Jemmila, Faduma Allen is one of the designers that creates modest wears for not only women in Islam, but also women with different religious and spiritual beliefs, who can identify with modesty, which is a positive turnout because, modest fashion is finally receiving the long and overdue recognition in the fashion industry.

 Despite the ban of the hijab (in this context referring to the Niqab, Hador, Boushiya, and Burqa) in European countries, and the popular belief that Hijab is a symbol of “religious obscurantism and oppression on women” the modest fashion is gradually being accepted as a decisive choice by women, which has therefore prompted big designer brands to accept this trend and work with it in their brand.

 Haute Elan, an online fashion market place, launched the first ever London Modest Fashion Week (LMFW), with more than 3,000 people in attendance, and more than 40 designers from all over the world, showcasing their various collections, ranging from Abaya’s, Burkini, Pallazo, Emerald dresses and lots more.